 Commercial laying hens are moved to laying farms just before they start laying eggs, at around 16 weeks old.
 They're typically kept until 72 weeks old, when egg production and quality declines.
 Here's more about how egg production works in the UK.

 Commercial laying hens are kept in one of the following types of system.

-Barren battery cages were banned throughout Europe from January 1st 2012, but ‘enriched’ battery cages are still legally permitted.
-Battery cages now have to provide 600cm squared useable space per bird, less than the size of an A4 piece of paper each, and limited facilities for perching, nesting and scratching.
-But we don’t believe they meet the full needs of the birds.
+Barren battery cages were banned throughout Europe from 1 January 2012, but 'enriched' battery cages are still legally permitted.
+Battery cages now have to provide 600cm squared useable space per bird - that's less than the size of an A4 piece of paper each - and limited facilities for perching, nesting and scratching.
+We don't believe this meets the full needs of the birds.